Student Services and Resources

 ACORN: Student Web Service

-ACORN stands for "Accessible Campus Online Resource Network."
-For those unfamiliar with the system, it is where students enrol in courses, check fees and finances, transcripts, final course grades, academic standing, and do other records and registration tasks such as making updates to their contact information.
-The purpose of ACORN is to provide a more convenient, personalized and guided experience for students using U of T’s online services.
+ACORN is U of T’s student information system, and it stands for Accessible Campus Online Resource Network.
+Students use ACORN to enrol in courses, check fees and finances, final course grades, academic standing, update address and contact information and much more.
+The purpose of ACORN is to provide a convenient, personalized and guided experience for students using U of T’s online services.

 Letters of Registration